Recipes, Cooking & Art Direction: Mariana Nuño Ruiz McEnroe | Photography: Ian McEnroe |

 3. Once your batter has rested, pull it out f the refrigerator and allow to come to room temperature, whisk a little and start preparing to make the crepes.
 Pre-heat your 8” nonstick pan over medium heat.
 Add a little dab of butter until melted and remove excess with a folded paper towel.
 Poor about 1.5 to 2 ounces of batter into the center of the pan immediately swirl the pan all around to spread the batter on an evenly coat that covers all the bottom of the pan.
 Cook for about 30 seconds until the edges start releasing when you pull them with the help of a spatula.
 At this point flip.
 And cook for another 10 to 15 seconds, transfer to the baking sheet, lay them out flat and allow them to cool.
 Continue with the same procedure, using the buttered paper towel in between crepes works great, you do not have to add butter every time to the pan, a small coat from the napkin will do it.
 Continue until your batter is gone.

-– If this is your first time making crepes please do not get discouraged, it gets better as you go.
+Tips and Notes to the crêpe maker: – I use an Ice cream scooper to portion the batter, this allow me to have equal thickness every time. a small ladle will work too. -The first crêpe is not always the prettiest, usually is the test drive; it allows you to adjust the temperature in your pan and rectify the heat. – If this is your first time making crepes please do not get discouraged, it gets better as you go.
 Once you get the groove on it is fun and the smell on your kitchen is heavenly!

+4. Once you finish making all the crepes, allow them to cool, and make your mascarpone filling.
+Combine all the ingredients in a small bowl and whip them for 2-3 minutes with a hand blender until smooth and well combined.
 5. Now that you have all the components start assembling, on a flat platter or a cake stand, place a dollop of the cheese and place your first crêpe, arrange a single even layer of the sautéed apples unfolding the slices if tangled, then add a crêpe, then a thin layer of mascarpone cheese, apples.
 Between, crêpe and crêpe, gently press to ensure you have even layers.
 Continue until you are done with the crepes and filling, ending with a crêpe.
 Cover the cake with some plastic wrap and place it in the refrigerator for 30 minutes so the layers can set.
 Mean time make the caramel sauce.

 6. On a small heavy bottom pot, add the apple cider, sugar, honey and butter.
 Bring to a rapid simmer, you want o evaporate as much water on the sauce.
 This will take around 15-20 minutes until reduced by half.
 You will see the formation of big bubbles, and the consistency of the sauce is thicker it resembles more like a syrup.